kostergroup/SIMsalabim/Docs/Developer_guidelines.md

 ## Notation within the codes
 - Use Linux line-endings
 - Add ample comments to the code, using curly brackets {}.
-Describe why rather than when formulating comments.
+Describe *why* rather than *what* when formulating comments.
+- Naming of variables that represent a physics unit: snake-case where multiple sub- and superscripts are separated by an underscore, for example: E_t_bulk
-- Naming of variables: camel case
+- Naming of other variables: lower camel-case, i.e. camel-case where the first word is always lowercase, for example: bulkTrapType
 - Naming of procedures and function: pascal case combined with snake-case: Calc_Elec_Mob, for example
 - FPC/Pascal key words fully capitalized: IF ...
 THEN ...
 ELSE
 - Indentation width: 4